edgeimpulse/expert-projects/readme/featured-machine-learning-projects/rooftop-ice-synthetic-data-omniverse.md

 ![3D icicle models purchased at Turbo Squid](../../.gitbook/assets/rooftop-ice-synthetic-data-omniverse/turbo-squid-icicle.png)

 To be able to import the models into Omniverse and Isaac Sim, all models have to be converted to [OpenUSD-format](https://developer.nvidia.com/usd).
-While USD is a great emerging standard for describing, composing, simulating, and collaborting within 3D worlds, it is not yet commonly supported in asset marketplaces.
+While USD is a great emerging standard for describing, composing, simulating, and collaborating within 3D worlds, it is not yet commonly supported in asset marketplaces.
 [This article](https://docs.edgeimpulse.com/experts/featured-machine-learning-projects/surgery-inventory-synthetic-data) outlines considerations when performing conversion using Blender to USD.
 Note that it is advisable to export each individual model and to choose a suitable origin/pivot point.

 Blender change origin cheat sheet: